 - in the living room with close proximity to the fireplace to make Santa’s job easier, of course.

-- every ornament-type under the sun – handmade, store-bought, fancy, silly and the stories that went along with each as we unwrapped and hung them on the tree.
+- every ornament-type under the sun: handmade, store-bought, fancy, silly, and the stories that went along with each as we hung them on the tree.

 - colored lights – always, c’mon white lights were so boring…who DID that?

-The Hunter family Christmas tree – comfortable, perfectly messy, and consistent, just like my world.
+The Hunter family Christmas tree: comfortably home, perfectly imperfect, and consistently reliable…a reflection of my world.
 Until it wasnt.
+Until 1985.

-For the checkbox Christmas, we went rogue on past traditions (i still think we went along with this madness because we were a lil worried Mom might just snap at any minute) and we just nodded and smiled our way thru this crazy idea she had.
+For the checkbox Christmas, we went rogue on past traditions (i still think we went along with this madness because we were a lil worried Mom might snap at any minute):

 Traditional tree?
 Nope.
 Red.
 Flocked.
 Crazy.
 Tree.